 Which 3-person tube do I like better:

-The Airhead 3 person biscuit tube is my favorite.
+The Airhead 3-person biscuit tube is my favorite.
 We actually brought each one to test out last summer and we have been very impressed with the Airhead.

 The Airhead Watersports Airhead G-Force is basically a heavy-duty inflatable board.
-What differs it from the usual inflatables is the orifice at which you plug in your air pumps.
+What differentiates it from the usual inflatables is the orifice at which you plug in your air pumps.
 The G-Force refers to it as the Speed Safety Valve.
 The part is patented and is designed for easy inflating and deflating.
 Aside from the easy set-up, the valve also gets shut tight and can be pushed a bit into the board, making sure there’s no stray plastic protruding at the side.
 This makes it a lot safer as I don’t have to worry if the momentum of the water will knock off the valve and cause the board to deflate.

 The Airhead also is double stitched in most core areas and the bladder is removable if there is a leak to be fixed.

 Due to it being easy to inflate and deflate, I found it quite easy to store.
 Most inflatables are a bit of a chore to store in my personal experience.
 The plastic material ends up sticking to each other as I unfold said inflatable, causing it to be a bit messy when it’s time to use it again.
 The G-Force takes care of this problem as it’s coated in tough denier nylon.
 When it’s deflated, the internals will go totally flat.
-When you need to whip out the board another time, you just fold it all out and inflate.
+When you need to whip out the board another time, you just fold it all out and inflate it.
 No need to remove the inflatable insert.

 One of the biggest things I admire about the Airhead G-Force is the attention to detail the manufacturers have done with it.
 A lot of the complexities of the water sport are considered—stabilizer fins are added to prevent the effects of centrifugal force, nylon-wrapped handles with neoprene knuckle guards to give you a better grip, and Airhead’s Kwik-Connect ensures you remain connected to the jet ski.

 Although the O’Brien Super Screamer Inflatable 70-Inch Tow Tube is also designed with good intentions, I prefer Airhead Watersports’ design.
-I find myself to grip the handles better due to the nylon-wrapped handles.
+I find myself gripping the handles better due to the nylon-wrapped handles.
 The O’Brien board is fun, but I tend to fall faster with it than I do on the Airhead Watersports one.

 Both boards give you one less thing to worry about when you’re dangling at the end of a jet ski.
 The only thrill I ever get when I’m using the board is that from the adventure, and not from the anxiety of a failing board!